A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 3. Humus degradation – the central driver of functional loss

-If I had to name just one indicator that describes the condition of soil, it would be: organic matter content.3.1 Global development of soil carbon
+If I had to name only one indicator that describes the state of a soil, it would be: organic matter content.3.1 Global development of soil carbon

-- Soils have gone from being carbon sinks to carbon sources.
+- Soils have transitioned from carbon sinks to carbon sources.

 - water reservoir